+What alternatives are available to avoid paying the open market value for property?
 I have met people for whom buying at auction is the main way in which they buy.
-It can be a time consuming process where you can expect a fairly high level of wastage in terms of deals you research but don't "win" at auction on the day.
+But it can be a time consuming process where you can expect a fairly high level of wastage in terms of deals you research but don't win at auction on the day.
 You may be lucky enough to find a great property deal at auction.
-However, if you are not keen on property development (or don't have the time), be aware that at many auction a high percentage of properties on offer may be suitable for development rather than being ready to rent.
-Auctions attract a lot of professional buyers and developers who you will be bidding against.
+However, if you are not keen on property development (or don't have the time), be aware that many of the properties going to auction are suitable for development rather than being ready to rent and auctions do attract a lot of professional developers.

 The relatively few ready residential properties that go to auction may either have hidden problems, or have so many people chasing them that the price rises to even above market value.
+Nevertheless, if you want to whet your appetite for auction buying, television programmes such as the BBC's Under the Hammer makes for very entertaining viewing.
+A couple I met were recently featured on the programme, which was quite inspiring.